FHIR/FSHSchool/content/docs/SUSHI/tips/_index.md

 ## Manual Slice Ordering

-{{% small-pageinfo color="primary" %}}
-<span class="tag">SUSHI 3.0</span>The manual slice ordering option is only available in SUSHI 3.0.0 and later.
-{{% /small-pageinfo %}}

-Starting in SUSHI `v3.0.0`, authors can exercise full manual control over the ordering of slice elements within Instances.
+Authors can exercise full manual control over the ordering of slice elements within Instances.
 Previous versions of SUSHI allowed for partial control of slice element ordering, but some ordering was determined by SUSHI's implementation and could not be affected by an author.
 In the current version of SUSHI (`v3.0.0` or later), authors can configure their FSH projects to manually control slice ordering.
 When using manual slice ordering, authors should use soft indexing and avoid using hard numeric indices.

 Manual slice ordering follows the following rules: